neil-ca-moore/neil-ca-moore.github.io/_drafts/2017-02-10-tech-summit.markdown

 Our solution - notification centre
 ==================================

 The notification centre is implemented on top of boost signals.
-A notification is an immutable key-value map, with a type and name to allowing similar notifications to be identified.
+A notification is an immutable key-value map, with a type and name.
+The type is used to group similar notifications.

 Classes that are interested in particular types and/or names of notification will register with the NotificationEngine to receive them via callback function (boost::function).